Purplaxo/SupernovaEditor/README.md

 ### Modding

-> I'm not allowing any Lua code in this repository to be copied, modified, distributed, or used to create derivative works by anyone, unless i say otherwise.
+> I'm not allowing any Lua code in this repository to be copied, modified, distributed, datamined, or used to create derivative works by anyone, unless i say otherwise.
 This will probably change in the future.
 > Although i grant permission to modify/replace assets (files ending in: .png .txt .scp .ttf .otf .mp3).

 I'm open to adding suggestions.
 Create them [here](https://github.com/Purplaxo/SupernovaEditor/issues) with the suggestions tag.